 05 of 08

 Venice Beach Bike Path is a concrete bike path that runs between the boardwalk and the sand and continues up the coast through Santa Monica making this a popular place for biking and roller skating.
 With a detour around Marina del Rey, you can also continue biking south to the Redondo Beach.
-Bike or skate rentals are available at these Venice Beach bike rental locations.
+Bike or skate rentals are available at a few Venice Beach bike rental locations.

 06 of 08